 Here are some key features you won’t want to miss:

-Each area within the park supports various habitats, making it a haven for both plant and wildlife.
+Each area within the park supports various habitats, making it a haven for both plant and wildlife diversity.

-The man-made transformations, including the re-circulating waterfall, contribute to an environment that feels untouched.
+The man-made transformations, including the re-circulating waterfall, contribute to an environment that feels untouched and serene.

 Maintenance and Preservation Efforts